An interview with angel Kyodo Williams

-In some ways they are the same and in some ways they are different.
+In some ways, they are the same and in some ways they are different.
 For the aspects of a social problem that touch you personally, teachings on personal liberation are helpful.
 There’s a way to avoid becoming so overwhelmed by an emotion so that you’re unable to actually see a thing clearly.
-But that does not mean that all will be resolved by navigating only our personal anger when there is also a reason to have collective anger—and that collective anger is powerful resource of energy that can be directed.
+But that does not mean that all will be resolved by navigating only our personal anger when there is also a reason to have collective anger—and that collective anger is a powerful resource of energy that can be directed.
 For example, the Black Lives Matter movement had to maintain a certain kind of stance that we would call angry from a social perspective in order to sustain enough energy to be taken seriously.
-The organizers didn’t allow the anger to consume them personally and individually, but the movement could not suddenly run off to Martin Luther King forms of non-violence and peace and happiness, because we’re not there yet.
+The organizers didn’t allow the anger to consume them personally and individually, but the movement could not suddenly run off to Martin Luther King's forms of non-violence and peace and happiness, because we’re not there yet.

 There’s a kind of arc in our personal anger that can allow us to transmute it into a powerful response on the collective level.
 And in many ways, in order to get to the collective levels, we actually have to do the work internally so that it is not consuming us personally.
 In fact, it becomes sort of like faking the anger.
 You inhabit a space, but you’re not attached to that space as representing who you are, who we are, or whoever the “they” collective is.
 You can say that the expression of collective anger is actually skillful given certain conditions.

 It sounds like you have to be able to hold multiple spaces at once.

 Yes.
 An interesting thing about racialization in this country is that groups of people that are marginalized are much more used to inhabiting multiple spaces.
 They’re much more accustomed to belonging to both a collective as well as being an individual.
 And, frankly, they’re much more often viewed in terms of their collective identity.